7 Ways To Get Quick Cash Besides Risky Payday Loans

 That’s because it is.
 About 12 million Americans take out these easily accessible unsecured personal loans every year, many of whom are struggling with monthly bills and personal expenses, according to Forbes.
 Many aren’t aware of the danger of insanely high, triple-digit interest rates.

 “Unlike other loans, payday loans must be repaid in full on the borrower’s next payday at annual interest rates of around 400 percent,” wrote Melissa Rayworth of TakePart.
-Rayworth also noted that up to 97 percent of people will borrow from a payday loan again.
+Rayworth also noted that up to 97% of people will borrow from a payday loan again.

 Payday loan borrowers are vulnerable to a downward spiral of debt that can last months or even years, a wrecked credit standing and predatory, aggressive collection practices from debtors who want immediate repayment.
 “If you take out a payday loan, you’re going to come out the financial loser almost every time,” wrote Trent Hamm of The Simple Dollar.
 “They almost always cause more problems than they solve.”